webdiscus/html-bundler-webpack-plugin/README.md

         <br>
         <a href="https://github.com/webdiscus/html-bundler-webpack-plugin">HTML Bundler Plugin for Webpack</a>
     </h1>
-    <div>The plugin makes easily to bundle HTML pages from templates, source styles, scripts and images</div>
+    <div>The plugin renders HTML files from any templates containing source files of styles, scripts, images</div>
 </div>

 ---